Decision on appointing a court appraiser

 Acquisition of a permit

 - Application form for the appointment of court appraiser is published on the website of the Ministry of Justice on the day the open call to submit applications is published in the Official Gazette of the Republic of Slovenia

 - A statement on meeting the condition regarding the requisite education, showing the level and field of education (study programme), the date of completion of the education and the institution at which the education was obtained

 - Evidence of six years' work experience in a particular area and sub-area of expertise for which they wish to be appointed

 - A statement that they do not pursue an activity which is incompatible with certified appraisals

 - Judicial remedy: Administrative dispute

-Regardless of the fact that a court appraiser is appointed for an unlimited period, after five years from the day of their appointment and later every five years, they must submit to the minister responsible for justice evidence of professional training, and knowledge of new discoveries and methods in their profession or of participation at consultations and professional education organised by the competent state authority, an authorised organisation or professional organisation.
+Regardless of the fact that a court appraiser is appointed for an unlimited period, after five years from the day of their appointment and later every five years, they must submit to the Ministry of Justice evidence of professional training and knowledge of new discoveries and methods in their profession or of participation at consultations and professional education organised by the competent state authority, an authorised organisation, professional association or another professional organisation.

-Within five years, an appraiser must attend at least five professional training courses.
+Within five years, a court appraiser must attend at least five professional training courses.